ggerganov/whisper.cpp/README.md

 For detailed usage instructions, run: `./main -h`

-Note that `whisper.cpp` currently runs only with 16-bit WAV files, so make sure to convert your input before running the tool.
+Note that the [main](examples/main) example currently runs only with 16-bit WAV files, so make sure to convert your input before running the tool.
 For example, you can use `ffmpeg` like this:

 ```java